Cut/Trim, Move and Delete

 Cut Multiple clips at the same time

-To cut more than one clip, make a multi-selection and position the play-head where you want to cut, the cut will be performed vertically across all the selected clips.
+To cut more than one clip at once, make a multi-selection (using the yellow drag box or CTRL/Command click) and position the playhead where you want to cut.
+The cut will be performed vertically across all the selected clips when you click the Cut button or press the “S” key.

 Ripple Split

-Sometimes when editing, you may want to add something in the middle of a complex video that has a lot of assets overlapping on different tracks in the timeline.
+Sometimes, when editing, you may want to add something in the middle of a complex video that has a lot of assets overlapping on different tracks in the timeline.

 Ripple Move

 The Ripple Move function allows you to move an asset on the timeline along with every other asset to the right of it.
-This helps you move assets while maintaining their position relative to each other on the timeline.
-This feature is especially useful when you want to create a gap in the timeline but you have a lot of clips in it and moving them manually will take a lot of time.
+This helps you move assets while maintaining their position relative to each other on the timeline.This feature is especially useful when you want to create a gap in the timeline but you have a lot of clips in it and moving them manually will take a lot of time.

 To do a ripple move, select the clip in the timeline and hold down the SHIFT key, and use your left mouse button at the same time to drag the clips to your right.

-To do a ripple move on multiple tracks, hold down CTRL using the left mouse button to select multiple clips on different tracks.
-Once you have selected them, hold down shift and move the clips to the left or right by clicking and dragging with the left mouse button.
+Once you have selected them, hold down the SHIFT key or the Command key and move the clips to the left or right by clicking and dragging with the left mouse button.